mc-imperial/spirv-control-flow/POPL-artifact/README.md

 ### Running Alloy Analyzer from the Command Line

-[TODO] Vasilis, at this point could they invoke Alloy from the command line to generate a valid example and an invalid example, push them through alloy-to-spirv and then through spirv-as, and confirm that spirv-val accepts one and rejects the other?

 You may want to run Alloy from command-line in which case the [Alloy*](https://github.com/johnwickerson/alloystar) should be installed.
 Note the absolute paths to the Alloy*.